Instant noodles: History

 The history of noodles in China dates back many centuries, and there is evidence that a noodle that is boiled and then fried and served in a soup, similar to Yi noodle, dates to ancient China.
 According to legend, during the Qing dynasty, a chef put already-cooked egg noodles in to boil.
-To rescue them, he scooped them out and fried them in hot oil, serving them as a soup.
-According to the Journal of Ethnic Foods, early instant noodle packaging was labelled "Yi noodles."
+To rescue them from becoming soggy, he scooped them out and fried them in hot oil, serving them as a soup.
+According to the Journal of Ethnic Foods, early instant noodle packaging was labeled "Yi noodles".

 Modern instant noodles were created by Momofuku Ando in Japan.
 They were first marketed on 25 August 1958 by Ando's company, Nissin, under the brand name Chikin Ramen.

 Before Ando invented instant noodles, the process of mechanically curving noodles into a wavy shape had already been invented by Yoshio Murata in 1953.
 Murata's invention made it possible to curl noodles dozens of times faster, paving the way for the mass production of instant noodles.
-Curving noodles into a wave shape presents the advantages that more noodles fit into a small package, the noodles are less likely to stick together during cooking, they cook more evenly and have improved taste and flavor, they are less fragile and easier to transport and store, drying and shaping is easier, their elasticity is improved, and the noodles are less likely to slip off chopsticks or forks when eaten.
+Curving noodles into a wave shape presents numerous advantages, including more noodles fitting into a small package, lower likelihood of sticking together during cooking, more even cooking, improved flavor, lower fragility during transport and handling, easier malleability, improved elasticity, and decreased likelihood of slipping off chopsticks or forks during consumption.

-Ando developed the entire production method of flash-frying noodles from processes of noodle-making, steaming, seasoning, to dehydrating in oil heat, creating the "instant" noodle.
+Ando developed the entire production method of creating "instant" noodles, from the processes of noodle-making, steaming, and seasoning, to dehydrating through flash-frying in hot oil.
 This dried the noodles and gave them a longer shelf life, exceeding that of frozen noodles.
 Each noodle block was pre-seasoned and sold for ¥35.
 The instant noodles became ready to eat in two minutes by adding boiling water.
 Due to their price and novelty, Chikin Ramen were considered a luxury item initially, as Japanese grocery stores typically sold fresh noodles for one-sixth of their price.
 Despite this, instant noodles eventually gained immense popularity, especially after being promoted by Mitsubishi Corporation.
-First gaining popularity across East Asia, the United States, and Southeast Asia, where they are now firmly embedded within local cultures, instant noodles eventually spread to and gained popularity across most other parts of the world.
+Initially gaining popularity across East, South, and Southeast Asia, where they are now firmly embedded within local cultures, instant noodles eventually spread to and gained popularity across most other parts of the world.